Trondheim Trondelag, Norway Travel Guide

 Information for travel with accessibility needs and public holidays.

-"Red days" mean nearly all businesses are closed.
-Plan for New Year's, Easter, May 1/17, Christmas.
+"Red days" mean most businesses are closed.
+Plan for Recent Year's, Easter, May 1/17, Christmas.

 Many tourist attractions operate seasonally (May/June-August/September), with reduced off-season hours.